 If All Else Fails…..They Might Be Sick

-If you have tried all of these methods – and your dog still has problems – then you have to consider that there may be an underlying health problem.
+If you have tried all of these methods – and your dog still has bad breath and oral health problems – then you have to consider that there may be an underlying health problem causing the bad breath in dogs.
 This obviously requires an immediate visit to the vet.

+Some dog breeds may be more prone to bad dog breath, gum disease and generally poorer dental health.
+For example, small dogs are prone to accumulation of plague and tartar.
 Bad breath could be the result of a tumor, liver problems, kidney problems, or something else insidious.
-If this is the case for your dog, get them to the vet right away because bad breath will be the least of their problems at that stage.
+If this is the case for your dog, get them to the vet right away because bad breath should be the least of their problems at that stage.